A DIFFERENT MAN? No. Shame & Missing Red Flags

 THE SUBSTANCE: A Sad, Gory Story of a Woman’s Self-Hate

 Elizabeth Sparkle, an aging yet beautiful actress, hates herself.
 That’s why The Substance is a sad, gory story of a woman’s self-hate.
 Self-loathing always stems from early trauma.
 And both childhood trauma and self-hate are devastating.
-You never feel good enough, are vulnerable to feelings of rejection, and do everything you can to prove you’re desired and loved.

 A REAL PAIN: To Numb or Not to Numb?